gabors-data-analysis/gabors-data-analysis.github.io/_pages/coding-da-ai-memo.md

 2. People are now used to doing stuff with LLMs

    1. Direct communication, chats -- such as [ChatGPT](https://chat.openai.com/) or [Claude](https://claude.ai/)
-   2. Use built-in copilots like [Github copilot](https://github.com/features/copilot) \-- tools that minor your coding and make suggestions in real-time.
+   2. Use built-in copilots like [Github copilot](https://github.com/features/copilot) \-- tools that monitor your coding and make suggestions in real-time.

 3. Copilots are built in modern IDEs like [VScode](https://code.visualstudio.com/), [RStudio](https://posit.co/products/open-source/rstudio/), or [Anaconda](https://www.anaconda.com/).
 The default setting often is that these are switched on.